 Stand on the site where Turner found the inspiration for some of his most famous works (and fell in love with his landlady Mrs Booth!).

-Feel the vibrancy of the London art scene beside the seaside - venture to the Carl Freedman gallery in the town centre’s Union Crescent (and spot Tracey Emin’s studio in progress next door).
-Stumble across artist studio collectives such as Bon Volks and Marine Studios to see contemporary art in the making.
+Feel the vibrancy of the London art scene beside the seaside - venture to the Carl Freedman gallery in the town centre’s Union Crescent (and spot Tracey Emin’s studio next door).
+Stumble across artist studio collectives such as Bon Volks to see contemporary art in the making.
 Let the many independent galleries and studios in Margate Old Town - Pie Factory Margate, King Street Studio and Eclectic Art Gallery, Broadstairs and Ramsgate tempt you to start your own art collection, meeting artists and makers as you browse.

 Move out of the main town to Cliftonville’s Northdown Road, where you’ll discover more artists’ studios, gallery spaces and independent shops rich in character.
 Every day something new appears, and it’s here that you can scratch the surface of some of the town’s artistic community.